phitoduck/multi-language-cdk-construct/README.md

 - by default, all files/folders end up in the typescript package (and therefore the python, .NET, etc. packages since the JSII gets zipped inside the latter) unless they are added to `.npmignore`.
+- after ejecting, we `package.json` shows scripts like a Justfile/makefile that can be run with `npm run <subcommand>`.
+We only have subcommands for *publishing* JS and Python.
+That's because we only configured those two publishing options in the `.projenrc.js` before ejecting.

 # Success! (with Python)

 I've wondered for a long time if the README was visible in the AWS Console.
 It is!
 Sadly, images don't show up there.
+They probably aren't making it

 ![](./images/published-package.png)